 The activities in history build upon the prior learning of the children.
 Within our scheme of work, learning activities are in sequence to ensure continuity and progression.
-Whilst we give children of all abilities the opportunity to develop their skills, knowledge and understanding, we have in place a skills continuum which ensures continuity and progression so that there is an increasing challenge for the children as they move up through the school.
-Teachers use the skills continuum to informally keep track of coverage as well as progression.
+We give children of all abilities the opportunity to develop their skills, knowledge and understanding.